subnero1/test-products/products/wnc-l5lss3.md

 ## Key Features

-- Up to 10 bps data rate\*.
+- Up to 100 bps data rate\*.
-- Up to 15 km communication range in tropical waters.
+- Up to 20 km communication range in tropical shallow waters.
 - Ranging functionality with 1 m precision.
 - Doppler resilience of ±4 knots or better.
 - Support for arbitrary signal transmission as well as recording (passband, baseband).